Goodfellow Family Cellars, Willamette Valley

 In 2014 Marcus had his first child.
 Maybe it was this that motivated him to launch a new label, Goodfellow Family Cellars, a more serious and somber label that he originally dedicated to his production of Oregon’s traditional varieties, primarily from single sites.
 These days Marcus bottles everything under the Goodfellow label; Matello has been retired.
 Marcus is shifting things in his cellar too by raising his wines more and more in large, mostly neutral 500-liter and 820-liter barrels in place of the standard 225/228-liter Burgundian barrels.
 This kind of aging is another step toward emphasizing purity of fruit and transparency of site.

-He works with vines from about 25 acres, and makes an average of 4,000 cases annually.
+He works with vines from some 21 acres, and makes an average of 4,000 cases annually.

 |Pinot Gris, Ribbon Ridge||Pinot Gris||Vines grow at highest elevation, sharing thin soils (12-14 inches of topsoil), exposure to the most wind especially at night, exposure to somewhat less direct sunlight, and both sites are harvested early in the morning.
 The result is a Pinot Gris with excellent acidity and freshness.
 Several yeast strains are used during fermentation for complexity, and the wine is aged on its lees for seven months in older barrel and tank.
 Production averages 350 cases annually.